Cage-free

 The barn

-Working with Vencomatic, the colony built a new barn with a free-run capacity for 48,000 birds and an organic capacity for 30,000.
+Working with Vencomatic, the colony has built a new barn with a free-run capacity for 48,000 birds and an organic capacity for 30,000 .
 They installed Vencomatic’s Bolegg Gallery aviary system.
 The barn features cutting-edge automation.
 For example, Pegasus safely and efficiently transports the eggs to the Meggsius Count, which uses a camera to count the eggs.
 The technology can automatically detect problems and pinpoint where the issues are coming from using a colour-coded system.

 Source: Canadian Poultry